Generic name: atropine and pralidoxime [ AT-roe-peen-and-PRAL-i-DOX-eem ]

 chest pain spreading to your jaw or shoulder;

 blurred vision, tunnel vision, eye pain, or seeing halos around lights.

 Side effects may be more likely in older adults.

-dry eyes, blurred vision, increased sensitivity to light;
+dry eyes, vision changes, increased sensitivity to light;

 fast heartbeats, increased blood pressure;

 dry skin, rash; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Other drugs may affect ATNAA, including prescription and over-the-counter medicines, vitamins, and herbal products.
 If possible, before you receive ATNAA, tell your doctor about all your current medicines.